frimane/SOLFLOW/ReadMe.md

 **Requirements:**
 - At least **four full days** of data at an exact **10-minute cadence**
-- Columns: timestamp, GHI, clear-sky GHI, solar zenith angle, NWP irradiance/cloud data, and site coordinates
+- Columns: timestamp, GHI, clear-sky GHI, solar zenith angle, NWP irradiance/cloud data, and site coordinates (see the app ``About'' section)

 The app validates your file before running and gives a clear error message if something's missing or incompatible.